marf41/3keys_1knob/README.md

 To switch between layers:
 	- press and hold encoder's switch to switch to layer `0`
-	- press and rotate encoder to switch to other layers
+	- assign keycodes from group `0xFFF0`-`0xFFFF` to switch to other layers